 Balance your plate

-Aim for having about 1/2 -3/4 your plate filled with vegetables.
+Aim for having about half or more of your plate filled with vegetables.
 Focusing on an abundance of nutrient-dense vegetables at your meal ensures you are getting a variety of nutrients and eating mostly plants.
 In a sense you are crowding out the less nutrient-dense foods while filling up with vitamins, minerals antioxidants and fiber.
-The other 1/2 - 1/4 of you plate should be filled with plant-based or animal protein of choice, grains or complex carbohydrates and topped of with healthy fats.
+The other 1/2 – 1/4 of you plate should be filled with plant-based or animal protein of choice, grains or complex carbohydrates and topped of with healthy fats.

 Most people find it easier to shift their eating style when they have a positive outlook on what they’re eating rather than focusing on eliminating or reducing foods.
 So make sure you focus on all the beautiful foods you are filling your plate with.